 Another way to put it: They want to see applicants like you pursue things beyond the ordinary.
 So if you're the kind who reads really-challenging books or participate in scientific stuff that most students your age don't do, then you've got this one.

 - Extracurricular Activities

-For this one, Stanford will evaluate a student based on the many activities they actively pursue outside of their school time.
-From the athletic to the musical, it's where they want to see if a student isn't just dedicated to school but also their lives and enriching it with things that give them experience.
+For this one, Stanford will evaluate a student based on the many activities they pursue outside of their school time.
+From the athletic to the musical, they want to see if a student isn't only dedicated to school and their lives and enrich it with things that give them experience.
 They'll even consider those high school clubs you join as a nice boost.

 By having a good idea of these factors, you'll be able to see whether or not you have them.
 And from the looks of it, it can be easy to find out because they're not that difficult to have.
 But it pays to be honest in assessing yourself thoroughly to the max.